 Kids are notorious for using way too much soap and shampoo on themselves.
 This little tricked has saved me hundreds every year between shampoo and hand soap for all my kids.

 What about considering a new way to dry clothes– like hanging them to dry (just like our great grandparents) OR one of my favorite tips from my grandmother is to throw a dry towel in with the wet things from the wash to shorten the overall drying time.

 Reuse Bacon Grease

-This might be a little bit cultural specific, but it’s absolutely worth mentioning as it can be applied in other ways.
+This might be a little bit culturally specific, but it’s absolutely worth mentioning as it can be applied in other ways.

-Whenever my grandmother would cook bacon, she would save the grease and use it to cook in other things as seasoning like in salad dressings, cooking vegetables, etc.
+Whenever my grandmother would cook bacon, she would save the grease and use it for cooking in other things as seasoning like in salad dressings, cooking vegetables, etc.